lyap1010/app_bookrepo/README.md

 REST API paths on /api/** needs to be authenticated:
 2 types of user:
-- username: user, password: userPass (cannot delete book, but all /api operationss ok)
+- username: user, password: userPass (cannot delete book, but all /api operations ok)
 - username: admin, password: adminPass (can delete book

 Data are persisted only in In-memory Database: H2